 If undertaken internally (i.e., INR or ODF) prior to publishing a full RFP, the evaluation would likely be less expensive than if conducted through a separate RFP or as part of the full RFP, which would likely be about $10,000.

-Pros and Cons
+Any need to develop improved layers will increase costs.
+However, not developing needed layers may also increase cost by requiring additional field sampling in Survey Options 1 and 2.Pros and Cons

 Pros:

-Estimating the accuracy of these layers could improve the experimental design by informing required sample sizes, facilitating selection of a relatively unbiased sample of field sites and use of the methods described in Options 1 and 2.
+Estimating the accuracy of these layers could improve the samplingexperimental design by informing reducing required sample sizes, facilitating selection of a relatively unbiased sample of field sites, and allowing use of the methods described in Survey Options 1 and 2 that target field sampling at the road segments most likely to be hydrologically connected.

 Cons:

-Additional Acost,ing, lengthening the time until RSHC can be sampled, which lowers the available areas for pre-FRIA baseline sampling.
+Could result in additional cost.
+If the work is undertaken as part of the RFP, rather than prior to publishing the full RFP, this could lengthen the time until RSHC can be sampled, which could reducelowers the available areas for pre-FRIA baseline sampling.

 Pre-survey Option 2: GIS-LiDAR Road Segment Analysis (Josh & Kelly)